 Since the program mandates in-country testing, several local and international labs are recognized by BIS for testing different products covered under this program.
-UL has two dedicated test facilities in India at Bangalore and Manesar, which are accredited by the Bureau of Indian Standards (BIS).
+UL has two dedicated test facilities in India at Bangalore and Gurgaon, which are accredited by the Bureau of Indian Standards (BIS).
 They offer testing for almost all the products covered under compulsory registration scheme as per the BIS Act.
 In addition, UL’s global teams can help manufacturers achieve compliance by assisting in the following:

 - Identify applicable testing requirements for specific product or technology feature to comply with current regulations for Mandatory Registration Scheme.

 - Handle entire testing process as required in CRS.

 - Formulate series for different products as per series guidelines.